 Bilston Quality Steel

-A good sharp picture of key members of the management team under a sign proclaiming Bilston’s metallurgical excellence during the Quality Campaign in 1976 with (L-R) John Cartwright, Bill Church-Works Manager, Stanley Smith-Metallurgical Manager and George Blakeley-General Manager.
+A good sharp picture of key members of the management team under a sign proclaiming Bilston’s metallurgical excellence during the Quality Campaign in 1976 with (L-R) John Carter-Assistant Metallurgical Manager, Bill Church-Works Manager, Stanley Smith-Metallurgical Manager and George Blakeley-General Manager.

 Taken at the same time as the preceding picture given the same cars in the same spots (being an Austin 1800, an Austin Allegro, a Ford Cortina Mk III and an Austin Maxi).
 Another nice image, again, with Elisabeth dominating the background.